zwave-js/node-zwave-js/packages/cc/api.md

     //
     // (undocumented)
     "Humidity Control Setpoint": HumidityControlSetpointCCAPI;
+    // Warning: (ae-forgotten-export) The symbol "InclusionControllerCCAPI" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    "Inclusion Controller": InclusionControllerCCAPI;
     // Warning: (ae-forgotten-export) The symbol "ManufacturerProprietaryCCAPI" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)